kubatovtamas/score-table-webapp/docs/Entity-Relationship/Kubatov Tamás ZXZBSB.md

             G.NUM_HOME_GOALS AS HOME_GOALS_FOR,
             G.NUM_AWAY_GOALS AS HOME_GOALS_AGAINST
         FROM GAME AS G
-        LEFT JOIN team AS AWAY
+        LEFT JOIN TEAM AS AWAY
-            ON away.id = G.away_team_id
+            ON AWAY.ID = G.AWAY_TEAM_ID
-        LEFT JOIN team AS HOME
+        LEFT JOIN TEAM AS HOME
-            ON home.id = G.home_team_id
+            ON HOME.ID = G.HOME_TEAM_ID
-        WHERE HOME.id in (
+        WHERE HOME.ID IN (
-                SELECT T.id
+                SELECT T.ID
-                FROM team AS T
+                FROM TEAM AS T
-                WHERE T.league_id = (
+                WHERE T.LEAGUE_ID = (
-                    SELECT L.id
+                    SELECT L.ID
                     FROM LEAGUE AS L
-                    WHERE L.name LIKE :name
+                    WHERE L.name LIKE '%Major%'
                 )
         )
     ) as HOME_RESULTS